Clement-Leopold/golang-gin-template/doc/design.md

 1. gin: web-framework
 2. DB: postgresSQL
-3. use domain driven to form the basic layout of projects.
+3. package structure:use domain driven to form the basic layout of projects.

 ## package structure
 - domain: